 ~ contribute to the healing/repair of the world, called Tikkun Olam in Jewish tradition,

 ~ and treat our neighbors as ourselves, as Jesus taught in the Sermon on the Mount.

-Solidarity among Palestinian and Israelis cooperating to resist and overcome Israeli colonization and apartheid is essential in order to build a future “based on justice and non-separation” and “sharing the Land of Canaan.”
+Solidarity among Palestinian and Israelis cooperating to resist and overcome Israeli colonization and apartheid is essential to build a future “based on justice and non-separation” and “sharing the Land of Canaan.”

 By endorsing Palestinian-Israeli “co-resistance” to oppression, we hope to help build a foundation for justice, peace, and equal civil rights for all in Palestine/Israel, and for the harmonious coexistence of Abrahamic faiths and Arabic and Hebrew cultures.